 Choosing dental implants or an implant-secured bridge or denture is an investment in your long-term oral health.
-Left untreated, missing teeth can lead to decay, periodontal disease, gum recession, and jawbone loss.
-Our patients with just one missing tooth could experience jawbone deterioration, additional tooth loss, and facial sinking.
+Without treatment, missing teeth can lead to decay, periodontal disease, gum recession, and jawbone loss.
+Even living with just one missing tooth could cause jawbone decay, additional tooth loss, and facial sinking.
 Teeth may also shift to fill the gap that the lost tooth leaves behind.

 What are Dental Implants?

-Dental implants work to stabilize the integrity of the face shape by supporting the structure of the jawbone.
-Dental implants simulate natural tooth roots to promote bone regeneration and prevent deterioration of existing bone.
-Implants have a very high success rate, and provide many long-term oral health benefits.
+Dental implants work to stabilize the integrity of your face’s shape by supporting the structure of the jawbone.
+They simulate natural tooth roots to promote bone growth and prevent deterioration of existing bone.
+Our implants have a high success rate, and provide many long-term oral health benefits.
 Some of the benefits of dental implants include the following:

 - 95% Success rate

 - Natural-looking dental prosthetic